 When most people refer to a "college degree" they are typically referring to a traditional four-year, bachelor's degree.
-Most bachelor's degrees require 120 to 128 credit hours of course work which typically includes general education, major, and elective courses.
-Most colleges and universities will allow prospective student to transfer up to 60 credits from an associate degree earned at a regionally accredited community college or vocational school.
+Most bachelor's degrees require 120 to 128 credit hours of coursework which typically includes general education, major, and elective courses.
+Most colleges and universities will allow prospective students to transfer up to 60 credits from an associate degree earned at a regionally accredited community college or vocational school.

 - Bachelor of Arts (abbreviated B.A. or A.B.)

 The Bachelor of Arts is a 4 year college design that typically requires that students take a majority of their courses in the arts, namely humanities, social sciences, music, or fine arts.

 - Bachelor of Science (abbreviated B.S. or B.Sc.)

 The Bachelor of Science is a 4 year college degree that typically requires that students take a majority of their courses in the sciences, namely life sciences, physical sciences, or the mathematical sciences.